- Aerial Robotics Club (ARC)

 Theta Tau is the oldest and largest professional engineering fraternity in the United States, with a diverse membership of men and women studying engineering.
 The fraternity promotes the social and professional development of its members both during and after college.
 The NCSU Rho chapter of Theta Tau was founded in 1924, the same year the engineering department became a college.
 See parent organization.

-- Women in Aerospace (WIA)
+- Women in Mechanical and Aerospace (WIMA)